Tianscar/Tianscar/README.txt

 Amateur programmer

-Java, C
+Prefer Java & C
-GNU/Linux
+GNU/Linux user
-In general, use a full IDE, such as JetBrains IDEA.
+In general, use a full IDE, such as JetBrains IDEA